anharrington/handsonpython/rstP/dynamic.rst

 is intelligible to a user and which supplies the necessary data to ``quotient.cgi``.

-Be sure to test the new form on your local server!
+Be sure to test the new form on your local server, using the URL http://localhost:8080/quotient.html.
 Remember that you must have the local server running first.
 You must have all the associated files in the same directory as the server program you are running, and you cannot just click on quotient.html in a file